schoi74/Midterm-Project-1/README.md

 __Anchor 3__ is a cluster of _one and a half standard deviations less than average_ overall mortality rate, _slightly more than one standard deviation less than average_ diabetes mortalityr rate,  _slightly less than  one standard deviation less than average_ diabetes prevalence rate, and _less than average_ obesity prevalence rate.

-In general, the overall health ranking is:
+In general, the overall health ranking is: (by low to high COVID numbers)

     1. Anchor 3
     2. Anchor 1